blueridgeboost/blueridgeboost.github.io/src/content/english/_index.md

 hero_subtitle: "at Blue Ridge Boost in Charlottesville"
 hero_description: "Choose from summer STEM camps, coding and robotics bootcamps, summer classes with SAT Math Review, or compete in the WRO-USEL Regional Open Qualifier.
 Registration now open!"

-promo_text: 'Last change to save on summer camps!
-Book before May 31 for 10% off.'
+promo_text: 'Book before May 31 for 10% off summer programs.'

 ####################### Pathways (Hero Cards) #########################
 pathways: